RELAX: Reinforcement Learning Enabled 2D-LiDAR Autonomous System for Parsimonious UAVs: Related Work

+Existing end-to-end UAV autonomous navigation systems leverage sensor (e.g. RGB-D, 3D-LiDAR) inputs to perceive and understand surrounding environment, then conduct path planning and automatic dynamic obstacle avoidance~\cite{elmokadem2021towards}.
+Besides differences in the algorithmic aspects, sensor configurations also fundamentally affect the overall design of the system architecture, as well as the specific algorithms within each component.
+In this section, we briefly discuss different UAV navigation systems that equip with different sensor configurations.

-Vision sensor system which captures RGB or RGB-D images of the environment is arguably the most common configuration in autonomous UAVs~\cite{lu2018survey}.
-Vision sensors usually include monocular, binocular, and RGB-D cameras.
-More specifically, monocular sensor system refers to a single RGB camera configuration, while binocular and RGB-D representing more complex configurations that include another RGB or depth camera that has been calibrated with the first camera.
-3D world representations could be obtained from the binocular and RGB-D configurations.
+\bfsection{Vision-based UAV navigation systems.} Vision-based systems that employ RGB or RGB-D images to capture the environment are arguably the most prevalent configuration in autonomous UAVs~\cite{lu2018survey}.
+More specifically, RGB images are taken by monocular cameras, while RGB-D images refer to 3D representations of the world world that is captured by either binocular cameras or monocular camera with additional depth sensor.

-Engel et al.~\cite{engel2014scale} developed a low-cost quadrotor carrying a monocular camera that is capable of visual navigation in unstructured environments.
-Although being extremely low cost, the proposed system does not support obstacle avoidance, which does not satisfy many current needs.
-In the meantime, numerous works relying on binocular sensors~\cite{mao2019development, jingjing2019research} were proposed.
+Numerous efforts have been devoted to vision-based UAV systems.
+For example, Engel et al.~\cite{engel2014scale} developed a quadrator carrying a monocular camera that is capable of visual navigation in unstructured environments.
+Although being low in cost, the proposed system does not support obstacle avoidance, which is a major disadvantage for many modern tasks.
+As a result, many works choose to use binocular cameras~\cite{mao2019development, jingjing2019research}.
 However, such systems are very prune to weather changes and are hard to operate at night, greatly limiting their working scenarios.

 Because of the aforementioned disadvantages of monocular and binocular configurations, RGB-D which involves both RGB and infrared depth cameras quickly attracts many attentions, resulting in various UAV applications~\cite{bachrach2012estimation, xu2023real}.
 While being effective, the use of RGB-D cameras inevitably increases both cost and on-board computational requirement, posing limitations and preventing designs of simple, low-cost and light-weight UAVs for wider adoptions.